amartinhuertas/amartinhuertas.github.io/menu1.md

 1. S. Badia, **A. F. Martín**, and J. Principe.
 Enhanced balancing Neumann-Neumann preconditioning in computational fluid and solid mechanics. *International Journal for Numerical Methods in Engineering*, 96(4):203–230, 2013. \doi{10.1002/nme.4541}
 1. S. Badia, **A. F. Martín**, and J. Principe.
 Implementation and Scalability Analysis of Balancing Domain Decomposition Methods. *Archives of Computational Methods in Engineering*, 20(3):239–262, 2013. \doi{10.1007/s11831-013-9086-4}
 1. J. I. Aliaga, M. Bollhoefer, **A. F. Martín**, and E. S. Quintana-Ortí.
 Exploiting thread-level parallelism in the iterative solution of sparse linear systems. *Parallel Computing*, 37(3):183–202, 2011. \doi{10.1016/j.parco.2010.11.002}

-### Manuscripts in preparation
-1. C. Badwell, **A. F. Martín**, D. R. Lee, and S. Badia.
-Non-linearly stable, energetically balanced time integration for the rotating shallow water equations, 2021.
-In preparation

 ### Publications in Refereed Collections
 1. M. Bollhöfer, J. I. Aliaga, **A. F. Martín**, and E. S. Quintana-Ortí.
 ILUPACK.
 In D. A. Padua, editor, *Encyclopedia of Parallel Computing*, pages 917–926.
 Springer, 2011. \doi{10.1007/978-0-387-09766-4_513}